sparticlesteve/nersc_chatbot_deploy/docs/README.md

 When the service is up, the CLI will output the service address and API key to stdout.
 If the deployment fails, backend logs and the job's Slurm state and exit code are shown to aid debugging.
 Optionally, you can use the `--json` flag to dump this information to a JSON file for easier programmatic access.
+If startup often takes longer, adjust the waiting period with the `--timeout` option.

 ### CLI Options